RagPiano.com - Guide to Sheet Music Preservation and Restoration

 Since large format music is larger than standard scanner beds, the cover obviously needs to be scanned in two parts.
-This is best done sideways (-90º or 270º rotation) with the spine aligned along the top/back of the scanner bed, and just a little bit of space between the top/bottom of the piece and the left/right edge of the scanner bed.
+This is best done sideways (-90° or 270° rotation) with the spine aligned along the top/back of the scanner bed, and just a little bit of space between the top/bottom of the piece and the left/right edge of the scanner bed.
 A well repaired or good-condition spine is necessary to ease the alignment of the two scans, as it is the best possible guideline for squaring the piece.
 The resolution you scan at depends on the ultimate use of the image.
 Larger resolutions make for much larger file sizes and memory use, require a great deal more detail editing, and tend to be slower to work with.
 They are great for printing, however, as they are closer to print resolution and don't introduce anomalies like pixelization, stair-stepping or blurring.
 Lower resolutions often create banding or unwanted patterns due to differences in the dot patterns used in the printing process and those picked up by the scanner.
 They are insufficient for printing, but good for low or medium resolution video display.
 A good starting resolution is 150 dpi (dots per inch) for editing geared towards display or reduced-size printing, and 300 or more dpi for full-sized printing.
 If your scanner software does not provide a specific resolution or you are unsure, just pick the resolution for your printer (usually in a drop-down box) and scan at 50% size.
 A large scan can always be resized to a manageable resolution with little loss.

-Make certain that at least two to three minutes have passed between pre-scan or test scan and your actual attempts, as light temperatures tend to change a bit during warm up, particularly as the scanning lamp ages.
+Make certain that at least one or more minutes have passed between pre-scan or test scan and your actual attempts, as light temperatures tend to change a bit during warm up, particularly as the scanning lamp ages.
 Select an area just a bit larger than the music for scanning, and maintain that area for both halves.
 If you can apply filters in advance, avoid anything that will blur or over-sharpen the image.
 Some scanners have an average setting which should work well if a filter is needed.
 Try to scan the second half as soon as possible after the first to maintain similar color temperature between the two.
 Make sure that the scanner lid is pressed down on the music to keep it flat, even with a book on the lid if necessary to maintain steady pressure.
 After the first half is completed, slide the music over to the other edge to finish the second half.
 Then, leave the music in place for the moment.
 Don't move it.
 You may need to do exactly that soon enough.

-Now in the graphics editor that you scanned from, rotate each half-image 90º to the left (or -270º to the right) so it is upright.
+Now in the graphics editor that you scanned from, rotate each half-image 90° to the left (or -270° to the right) so it is upright.
 Average size for large format scanned at 150 dpi will be around 1300 pixels wide.
 You may resize this down for easier maneuverability, but an identical size needs to be used for both halves.
 Sizing each piece to 1000 pixels wide or so is a good working width.
 Using an adequately sized new blank image, copy and paste in the top half of the cover.
 Then select as much of the bottom half of the cover as you need and paste it into the new image, making certain you have enough viewing area to work with the line where the halves should match.
 For this purpose, I use the Paint program built into the operating system since it is fast and flexible, and it does not interfere with the program in which the original halves are loaded from the scanner.
 Keeping the lower half of the image selected, drag it around with the mouse until there is a definitive match between the halves.
 This is where discernment is very necessary.
 If one side matches and the other is off by a few pixels, note which side is off and by how much.
 Then delete the selected lower half.
 If the software from the graphics editor with the scanned images allows it, try to rotate the original image half in tenths or even hundredths of a degree, applying the sharpen filter each time, and undoing both rotation and scan if necessary to start a new one until there is a match.
 Otherwise, you will need to go back to the scanner and very carefully rotate the music in the correct direction just a little, projecting the difference as if you were looking up from the scanner bed, and redo the scan.
 Repeat the above process until the match is either perfect or can be easily manipulated through editing.
 THEN you may remove the music from the scanner.
 Note that graphics programs rotations in tenths of a degree may work well in some cases but poorly in others, and may create some new artifacts or matching anomalies.
 If you prefer this method over rescanning then use it as a viable alternative.